The pros and cons of adaptive learning

 Steps along the way to an adaptive experience include differentiation, personalization, and full adaptivity.
 Understanding the differences between them is important to comprehend the possibilities and requirements.

 To start with, we can differentiate learning based upon some groupings.
 In education, for instance, we could have an advanced reading group, regular reading group, and the developmental group.
-In industry, this might mean courses with different examples and practices to use a device or sell it to different markets.
+In industry, this might mean training courses with different examples and practices to use a device or sell it to different markets.
 For instance, a scientific testing device might be used different in a medical context versus the food industry.
 Or you might have different sales materials to address banks versus insurance clients.

 The benefit is to minimize the transfer difference in learning while keeping the costs of redundancy low.
 Learners will be seeing and performing in situations closer to their area of interest and need, leading to better outcomes.
 Yet the content development isn’t completely redundant, leveraging the introductions and concepts with only slight changes in examples and practice.